gdiggs/lasagna/README.md

 #### Start the Meat Sauce

 1. Brown beef and sausage in the bottom of a stock pot.
 1. Add anchovy, onion and garlic, cook until soft.
-Drain excess liquid from the pot.
-1. Stir in tomatoes, tomato paste, sugar, pepper, and basil.
+1. Stir in tomatoes, tomato paste, and basil.
 1. Bring to boil then reduce heat and simmer uncovered for 30 minutes.
 Mix in some of the parsley.
+Season to taste with salt and pepper.

 #### Make the Bechamel (while the meat sauce simmers)